department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/orientation-epic.md

 assignees: ''
 ---

-## Welcome and introduction
-Welcome to the Department of Veterans Affairs (VA) Veteran Facing Services (VFS) team.
+## How to complete this template

-Complete the form and tasks then click create.
+Complete the tasks, then click the create button.

 **Note:** this ticket should not be submitted/created until after you receive access to the appropriate repos.
 You will receive an email titled “USAccess PIV Sponsored” when your access is ready.

 ## Tasks for everyone
 - [ ] Add your name to the ticket title